 - Filing of a lawsuit made with ulterior purpose other than to resolving a dispute;

-- Willful act in use the use of legal process not proper in the regular conduct of the proceeding; and
+- Willful act in use the use of legal process (subsequent to the filing of the suit) not proper in the regular conduct of the proceeding; and

 - Damages as a direct result of abuse.